OnionIoT/Onion-Docs/Omega2/Projects/audio/bluetooth-audio-streaming.md

 ### Ingredients

-1. Onion Omega2 or Omega2+
+* Onion Omega2 or Omega2+
-1. Any Onion Dock with a USB host connector: Expansion Dock, Power Dock, Mini Dock, Arduino Dock R2
+* Any Onion Dock with a USB host connector: Expansion Dock, Power Dock, Mini Dock, Arduino Dock 2
+	* We found the Power Dock especially useful since you can take it on the go!
-1. Onion Bluetooth Expansion
+* Onion Bluetooth Expansion
-1. USB Audio Expansion, or any generic USB audio dongle
+* USB Audio Expansion, or any generic USB audio dongle
-1. USB hub with at least 2 ports
+* USB hub with at least 2 ports
-1. Standard headphones or speakers with a 3.5mm audio jack
+* Standard headphones or speakers with a 3.5mm audio jack

 ### Step-by-Step

 Here's how to turn your Omega into a Bluetooth speaker!

+#### 1. Prepare the Ingredients

+For this project, we'll need an Omega2 ready to go.
+If needed, complete the [First Time Setup Guide](https://docs.onion.io/omega2-docs/first-time-setup.html) to connect your Omega to WiFi and update to the latest firmware.

-#### 1. Setup the Hardware
+#### 2. Setup the Hardware

 1. Connect the Omega to the Dock.
 1. Plug in the USB hub to the large USB host port.